 “You should never have a customer from hell.”

 Before you start yelling that you want to introduce me to some of your customers who surely are kin to Ann’s, let me tell you a story.

-Perfecting this perspective over time, I created, Blasingame’s Law of Difficult Customers: “Understanding what troubles or motivates difficult customers, serving them within an inch of their lives, and charging for that level of service, may well produce your most profitable relationships.”
+Perfecting this perspective over time, I created Blasingame’s Law of Difficult Customers: “Understanding what troubles or motivates difficult customers, serving them within an inch of their lives, and charging for that level of service, may well become your most profitable relationships.”